jonathan-ok/jonathan-kertland-resume/content/_index.md

 - json
 ---

-DevOps leader focused on work delivery and developer enablement through process, automation, and technology.
+Technology leader focused on work delivery and developer enablement through process, automation, and technology.